sophielluo/todolist/README.md

 This web application provides users with a convenient way to manage their daily tasks.
 Users can add, edit, or delete tasks, and even upload pictures for each task.

+## Installation

+To run this application locally, follow these steps:

+1. Download the repository
+2. Run "todolist.py" in a virtual flask environment on vscode.
+3. Visit localhost to access the application.

 ## Features

 - **Task Management**: Add, edit, and delete tasks effortlessly.
 - **Image Upload**: Attach pictures to tasks for better visualization.
 - **Customization**: Attach images to make them visually appealing and for better visualization.

 ## Usage